The open air drawing room

-This project is a celebration of the small and the epic.
+This socially engaged art project is a celebration of the small and the epic.

 This project is a combination of painting and performance following in the footsteps of Yves Klein.

-This project will produce the largest painting of a beach ever painted.
+This project aims to produce the largest painting of a beach ever painted.

-The final artwork will set a world record for a painting created by the largest number of artists.
+The final artwork hopes to set a world record for a painting created by the largest number of artists.
+Currently, there are over 1,000 participants.

 The collection of thirty-one stones in The Open Air Drawing Room correspond to the thirty-one shipping areas that surround the British isles.